 - Ponatinib (Iclusig®)

 Gleevec with chemotherapy works effectively for some Ph-positive patients.
-Sprycel is the standard treatment for patients who respond poorly to Gleevec and Iculsig is another option.
+Sprycel is the standard treatment for patients who respond poorly to Gleevec and Iclusig is another option.

 During postremission therapy, you will take Gleevec (or another related drug) with other drugs.
 Most people with Ph-positive ALL stay on Gleevec or a similar drug after consolidation therapy is finished.